ErikBongers/MathParser/README.md

 ### Numeric notation
 ```
+123.456; // a dot is the decimal separator, but in the section [Formatted values](#formatted-values) there's an alternative.
 0xFF; //hexadecimal notation for decimal 255
 0b101; //binary notation for decimal 5
 123e4; //scientific notation for decimal 1230000